ProgramminCat/ProgramminCat/README.md

 #GiveUpGithub

-"Say goodbye to GitHub and hello to better development!"
-"The future of open source collaboration starts on Codeberg!"
+"Say goodbye to GitHub and hello to better development!
+The future of open source collaboration starts on Codeberg!"